Using SignalWire RELAY you can call your WiFi-connected Raspberry Pi over the phone and leave messages for it to play on a speaker.

 If you prefer, you can follow the general getting started instructions for the Raspberry Pi from the official documentation.

 The following instructions are the steps we took to install an operating system to an SD card, configure WiFi and SSH access, and install NodeJS.
-This process is headless, meaning you need only power your Pi on and won’t need a monitor or keyboard.
+This process is headless, meaning you only need to power your Pi and won’t need a monitor or keyboard.

 - Use the Raspberry Pi Imager to install the Raspberry Pi OS Lite image to an SD card.
 Be sure to follow the Advanced Options to add your WiFi credentials, set a hostname, enable SSH, and create a user.
 (The common default user/password is no longer included for security purposes)